NiNiyas/autoscan/README.md

 - The benefits to using this are:

-    1. Queue will be restored on Plex Autoscan restart, and
+    1. Queue will be restored on Autoscan restart, and

     2. Multiple requests to the same folder can be merged into a single folder scan.